o3de/o3de.org/content/docs/contributing/security/_index.md

 * The issue is not related to security.
 Please report issue using the normal [O3DE issue reporting process](https://github.com/o3de/o3de/issues).

 ## Can I Report a Vulnerability via GitHub Issues?
-If there is public disclosed security information, such as a report in the [National Vulnerability Database](https://nvd.nist.gov/) then GitHub issues can be used to communicate security vulnerabilities impacting O3DE.
+If there is publicly disclosed security information, such as a report in the [National Vulnerability Database](https://nvd.nist.gov/) then GitHub issues can be used to communicate security vulnerabilities impacting O3DE.

 # Security Vulnerability Response
 When a security vulnerability is reported via security@o3de.org, a member of the SIG-Security response team should respond within 3 working days.
 Once the issue has been acknowledged, the SIG-Security response team will follow its [documented response process](https://github.com/o3de/sig-security) to ensure the reporter is updated and informed of current actions and next steps.